D. E. Larsen, DVM

 With that, Marilyn, Joleen, and I closed ourselves into the exam room with Ping-Li.
 The first task was to get him out of the kennel.
 He made it very clear that nobody was going to reach in and grab him.

 We opened the kennel door, and Joleen and I tipped it up to dump him onto the exam table.
 Good idea, but Ping-Li had himself braced against the sides of the kennel with all four feet.
-We shook it kennel several times before finally getting Ping-Li onto the exam table.
+We shook the kennel several times before finally getting Ping-Li onto the exam table.

 I attempted some soft talk and petting to calm him down.
 He hissed and swatted at the air close to my chest.
 Joleen made a quick grab for the back of his neck, and that got him a little under control.
 Using the extra-large cat sack, it took all three of us to get him stuffed inside and zipped up.
 He was almost too large.